othomantegazza/sunday-blues/content/about.md

 One post each Sunday.

-Sunday is one of the most contemplative and meditative days of the week.
+Sunday is the most contemplative and meditative day of the week.
-Sunday has a bluesy vibe, which mirrors best the feeling of this blog.
+It has a bluesy vibe, which mirrors best the feeling of this blog.

-This blog is about technologies of the life science and of genetics, and how those technologies influence our life and our society.
+This blog is about genetic technologies, and about how those technologies are regulated and how they impact our life and society, through medicine, industry and agriculture.

-I tend to read a lot, I tend to read a many posts and opinions that are excited and enthusiast about technological development, and many that oppose it.

-I tend to be excited about technologiy, or at least interested about it.
-But I know that technological development can be a resource, but also a burden to society.
+I tend to be excited about technology, or at least interested about it.
+I know that technological development can be a resource, but also a burden to society.
+A great technology can cause massive harm if introduced with superficial policies that opens it to exploitation.

-So, I decided to try something different: in this blog I want to explore the impact of technological development - especially genetics and life science technologies - on society.
-When did development help societies to grow and prosper or when did it harm them, and who, within them, have been helped or harmed.
+And this is what I would like to explore in this blog I want to explore the impact of genetics technologies on society.
+When do they help and when do they harm, and how policies and regulation can change the balance between the two.

-Moreover, I'll try to explore current European - and possibly worldwide policies on technological development - write about them, and discuss them.
+I'll try to stick to this topic and discuss it in long argumantative articles.

 Stay tuned (^_~)